-Lee College offers sequences of developmental courses in reading, mathematics, and writing.
+Lee College offers sequences of developmental courses in reading/writing and mathematics.
 Developmental courses all of which have three digit course numbers, do not apply toward Lee College degrees or certificates and are not transferable to other colleges or universities.